web3-storage/docs/docs/how-tos/store.md

 If you expect to be loading a lot of large files, you may be better served by the [`filesFromPath` helper](https://github.com/web3-storage/files-from-path#filesfrompath).
 It reduces memory pressure by `yield`ing `File` objects one by one as they're loaded from disk, instead of loading everything into memory.
 You can then issue multiple `put` requests to send each file to Web3.Storage.

-You can also manually create `File` objects by importing a Node.js implementation of `File` from the `web3.storage` package:
+You can also manually create `File` objects by importing a Node.js implementation of `File` from the `web3.storage` package.
+This is useful when you want to store data created by your application, instead of files from the user's computer.

 <<<@/code-snippets/how-to/platform-node.js#makeFileObjects